Team

 Nora Hansl, BA MA

 Nora Hansl is a PhD candidate and researcher at the FWF START project "Valuing Vaccination: a multi-sited policy-valuography" (PI: Katharina T. Paul) since December 2022.
-Her research focuses on valuation practices of parents and Health Care Workers concerning childhood vaccination and primary care.
+Her research focuses on the decision-making process of parents and working practices of paediatricians.
+She explores vaccination governance through qualitative methods, including ethnographic observations and interviews.

 She studied Political Science at the University of Vienna, specialising in Policy- and Governance Analysis, International Political Economy and Qualitative Methods.
 Her collaborative Master’s thesis (Supervision: Barbara Prainsack) investigated the impact of the COVID-19 pandemic on students and the university through a qualitative interview series with students at the University of Vienna.